CosmicBagel/DecemberBliss/style.md

 - Avoid using polymorphism, clarity of simple direct function calls is preferred.
 (This makes following code's control flow and data flow MUCH simpler).
+	Note: pure data inheritance is not polymorphism (there are no virtual functions) as the data is just combined at compile time.
+So pure data base classes are okay as there is no indirection.
 - Break long functions into short ones
 - Small classes (with small interfaces) are preferred over large ones (Note: by interface I mean the public members of a class; i.e. a simple